MrNoxy/MrNoxy/README.md

-- 👋 Hi, I’m @MrNoxy
+- 👋 Hi, I’m Noxy.
-- 👀 I’m interested in Coding in VS C#
+- 👀 I’m interested in Visual Studio C# and VB.
-- 🌱 I’m currently learning More C# and how to make a Exploit API
+- 🌱 I’m currently learning More C# and VB.
-- 💞️ I’m looking to collaborate on Making a Exploit API
+- 💞️ I’m looking to collaborate with people that can help me!
-- 📫 How to reach me Mr. Noxy#0002 (on discord)
+- 📫 How to reach me:
-Note: The discord name is with space between . and Noxy
+*Discord: DeletedUser#6331
+*Email: noxy@inbox.eu
+*Instagram: @mr.n0xy